IBM Cloud Object Storage

 IBM Cloud Object Storage is a service offered by IBM for storing and accessing unstructured data.
-The object storage service can be deployed on-premise, as part of IBM Cloud Platform offerings, or in hybrid form.
+The object storage service can be deployed on-premises, as part of IBM Cloud Platform offerings, or in hybrid form.
 The offering can store any type of object which allows for uses like data archiving and backup, web and mobile applications, and as scalable, persistent storage for analytics.
 Interaction with Cloud Object Storage is based on Rest APIs.

 Design

 IBM Cloud Object Storage stores objects that are organized into buckets (as S3 does) identified within each bucket by a unique, user-assigned key.
 All requests are authorized using an access control list associated with each bucket and object.
 Bucket names and keys are chosen so that objects are addressable using HTTP URLs.

 Features

 IBM Cloud Object Storage offers different storage classes, identical in data protection, security, durability and resiliency.
 The classes differ in data pattern and availability needs.